dmcneary/grind75/week2/4-climbing-stairs/README.md

 - 1 <= `n` <= 45

 ## Explanation
 We can use a sort of slow + fast pointers solution here; first, we must take care of a few base cases.
 If there is only one step, there is only one way to climb that first step.
 Otherwise, we initialize our `fast` and `slow` pointers to `2` and `1` respectively.
 From there, we can iterate over the range `[3, n]` and reassign the `slow` pointer to the value of the `fast` pointer, after assigning the sum of the values of the two pointers to a `temp` variable.
 We finally assign the value of the `temp` variable to the `fast` pointer.
-This is the same basic idea of calculating a Fibonacci sequence in-place, using a loop with no extra memory;
+This is the same basic idea of calculating a Fibonacci sequence in-place, using a loop with no extra memory:

 ```javascript
 /**